geoview-core - v2.2.0

 • ogcTimeDimensionValues: string

-OGC time dimension values following
+OGC time dimension values

 Returns RangeItems

-array of date from the dimension
+Array of date from the dimension

-When range couldn't be computed, or when duration is invalid, or non-positive or when an infinite loop is detected.
+When range couldn't be computed, or when duration is invalid, or non-positive or when an infinite loop is detected

-When input has invalid dates.
+When input has invalid dates

-• Formats a DateLike value into a string using the specified format, locale, timezone, and temporal interpretation.
 This method first normalizes the input using parseDateToDayjs, then applies output-specific transformations such as timezone conversion, locale, and formatting.

 Parameters